ricardobrg/website/src/docs/deployment/android.md

 {{site.alert.note}}
   You may need to run `flutter clean` after changing the gradle file.
-  This will prevent cached builds affecting the signing process.
+  This prevents cached builds from affecting the signing process.
 {{site.alert.end}}

+For more information on signing your app, see
+[Sign your app][] on developer.android.com.

-## R8
+## Shrinking your code with R8

 [R8][] is the new code shrinker from Google, and it's enabled by default when you build a release APK or AAB.
 To disable R8, pass the `--no-shrink`